 The game has been out since 2002, and I’m writing this in 2019, so as one might expect, there’s actually a lot that’s happened in between.
 There’s a document on the Wiki, written in 2009, that explains the history of online Epic Duels up to that point, and I recommend reading it if you’re interested in this topic.
 However, it has been 10 years since that document was written, and to my surprise, the interest in the game remains strong.
 Decks continue to be added, and with at least one more movie plus a live action TV series due to come, I don’t see an end in sight.

-When I set up analytics for the Wiki and this sites a few years ago, I was surprised to see numbers in the hundreds.
-The Wiki and this site get 3-400 unique visitors per month (though I’m sure many are in fact duplicate people from different IPs or whatever).
+When I set up analytics for the Wiki and this sites a few years ago, I was surprised to see that the Wiki and this site get 3-400 unique visitors per month (though I’m sure many are in fact duplicate people from different IPs or whatever, still it’s in the hundreds).
 Not only that, but new people like Ultimate Mondy and Freaky Mutant Man are joining up as new deck designers.
-So seeing the interest in the game and this blog, I wanted to do what I could to drive it, and so I reached out to Rob Daviau and got an interview.
-Since then, Sophist shows up and creates a whole, very well done, Game of Thrones version of the game, and Darth Wolverine, who has already made a bunch of great Star Wars decks, does a whole, thoughtful Superhero expansion, and the game’s content is richer and higher quality than it has ever been.
+Sophist shows up and creates a whole, very well done, Game of Thrones version of the game, and Darth Wolverine, who has already made a bunch of great Star Wars decks, does a whole, thoughtful Superhero expansion, and the game’s content is richer and higher quality than it has ever been.